Lombiq/Helpful-Libraries/Docs/ResourceManagementLibraries.md

 Usage:

-Activate resource filter middleware by adding `app.UseResourceFilters()` to the Configure method of the Startup file located in a common module or the web project.
+Activate the resource filter middleware by adding `app.UseResourceFilters()` to the Configure method of the Startup file located in a common module or the web project.
 E.g.:

 ```
 public override void Configure(IApplicationBuilder app, IEndpointRouteBuilder routes, IServiceProvider serviceProvider)